ClojureBridge/curriculum/outline/functions.md

 (reduce add [1 2 3]) ;=> 6
 ```

-This is what `reduce` does: it takes the first two members of the collection provided and calls the provided function with those members.
-It then calls the function again, using the result of the previous function call and the next member of the collection.
-It does this over and over until it reaches the end of the collection.
+`reduce` takes the first two members of the provided collection and calls the provided function with those members.
+Next, it calls the provided function again--this time, using the result of the previous function call, along with the next member of the collection. `reduce` does this over and over again until it finally reaches the end of the collection.

 This is complicated, so let's illustrate it further.